-- This chart is the Clear Lake total tax levy with each levy that contributes to the total levy from 2015-2021
+- This chart is the Clear Lake total tax levy with each levy that contributes to the total levy from 2015-2024.

 |

-- The bottom portion of the figure contains a graph that compares the Clear Lake Community School District tax rate in 2021 to all of the NCC conference schools and other school districts in our area.
+- The bottom portion of the figure contains a graph comparing the Clear Lake Community School District's tax rate in FY25 to that of all the

 |